 Although chronic blepharitis is noninfectious, the specific cause for this type of blepharitis is unknown.
 Chronic blepharitis indicates that your symptoms can last for months, and flare-ups are lifelong; you will have chronic blepharitis starting in childhood and continuing into adulthood.
-Symptoms of chronic blepharitis vary, from Meibomian glands not functioning properly and becoming clogged with hard, waxy plugs, to the glands producing lipids that reduce tear evaporation.
+Symptoms of chronic blepharitis vary, from the meibomian glands not functioning properly and becoming clogged with hard, waxy plugs, to the glands producing low quality lipids that increase tear evaporation.

 A common cause of chronic blepharitis is the seborrheic blepharitis outlined above, where the sebaceous glands become overactive, and they over-lubricate the tissues along the base of the eyelids.
 With chronic blepharitis, eyelashes often have flakiness, but this type of flakiness is luckily much easier to remove.